 In the latest cold snap happening around the country, temperatures have dropped 10-35 degrees below average for early January.
 It makes you want to shiver just reading about it.
 Weeks like this make it easy to understand why home heating is a major expense, especially in cold climates.

 According to the U.S. Department of Energy, space heating is the largest home energy expense, accounting for 45 percent of monthly energy bills.
 The way you heat your home will have a major impact on how much you pay to stay warm.
 Choosing your home’s heating system will depend on your budget, the availability of fuel types in your area, and your personal preferences.
 You’ll need to decide on the fuel that creates your heat (common choices are oil, natural gas, electricity, propane and even wood), and from there you’ll need to determine how you want the heat delivered throughout your home.

-Two common choices are forced air and radiant heat — but do you know the key pros and cons of each one?
+Two common choices are a forced air system and radiant heat — but do you know the key pros and cons of each one?
 Here is our cheat sheet on both to help you decide between underfloor heating or central air.

 A forced air heating system simply refers to units that use air to carry warmth throughout a space.
-Homes with central heating and air ducts often use this system.
+Homes with central heating and built-in duct work often use this system.
 The furnace is typically located in the center of the home or in the basement.
-Common models burn natural gas to produce a flame that heats the air, which is then distributed throughout the house.
+Common forced heating models burn natural gas to produce a flame that heats the air, which is then distributed throughout the house.
 You can purchase electric furnaces as well.